 Trains for Oxford from London depart from Paddington Station, and are run by First Great Western Link.
 During the daytime the trains depart from Paddington approximately every 15 minutes, and depart approximately every 30 minutes during the late evening.
 The journey time is about one hour.

-See also our Useful links for train travel page.
+See also: our useful links for train travel webpage.

-There are two inter-city direct motorway coach services from London, both running as often as every 10-15 minutes most of the day, every 20-30 minutes late evenings and hourly right through the night.
-Travel time 70-110 minutes depending on traffic.
+The Oxford Tube is an inter-city, direct motorway coach service from London.
+The service runs as often as every 10-15 minutes most of the day, every 20-30 minutes late evenings and hourly right through the night.
+Travel time is 70-110 minutes depending on traffic.
 Pay the driver - you don't have to book ahead.

-Both drop you off right outside Oxford Brookes Headington Campus as well as in Oxford city centre.
-For more information on either service please visit:
+The Oxford Tube stops right outside Oxford Brookes Headington Campus as well as in Oxford city centre.
+For more information please visit the Stagecoach: Oxford Tube webpage.